 The ButterBee’s

-ButterBee's educational programs "stem" from selfless generosity, allowing us to fund high quality programs for students at no cost to schools.
+ButterBee's educational school programs "stem" from selfless generosity, allowing us to fund high quality programs for students at no cost to schools.
 Removing the barriers imposed by fees and expenses, allows students to bloom with the appreciation they gain for pollinators.

 ButterBee Foundation's cross-curricular programs are developed by certified teachers to combine engagement with rigor and include developmentally appropriate material for students in grades K-12.
 Educators have access to a wide variety of engaging STEM lessons, meaningful activities for students, and fun virtual field trips carefully crafted to enhance the current classroom curriculum.
 Every lesson challenge students to apply academic skills to real-world problems.
 Let curiosity take the lead as learners of all ages explore the fascinating world of the mighty pollinators we rely on.